gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 =======

 After changing the dataset, the final step is to write the modifications back to file.
-This can be done by using :meth:`~pydicom.dataset.Dataset.save_as` to write the dataset to the supplied path::
+This can be done by using :meth:`~pydicom3.dataset.Dataset.save_as` to write the dataset to the supplied path::

     >>> ds.save_as('out.dcm')